Please note: If you decide to purchase a product through a link on Bean Ground, we may earn a commission without additional cost to you. Learn More >

 Seeing as the alternative means investing in a very expensive espresso machine, there’s a lot to be said for the humble stovetop Moka Pot.
 For those of you on a budget, it makes an excellent compromise between manual coffee machines and the authentic espresso it is often marketed as (there’s a reason those Italian grandmothers drink it by the bucket load).

 The Verdict: Which Is Better?

-Moka Pot vs. Espresso Machine: For those of you looking for a REAL espresso and money isn’t an issue the clear winner in this showdown is the fully fledged espresso machine.
-Sure, the Moka Pot can brew up a concentrated full bodied shot of coffee that would pass for an espresso to people who aren’t fussy.
+Moka Pot vs. Espresso Machine: For those of you looking for a real espresso and money isn’t an issue the clear winner in this showdown is the fully-fledged espresso machine.
+Sure, the Moka Pot can brew up a concentrated full-bodied shot of coffee that would pass for espresso to people who aren’t fussy.

 However, it seems like the people behind the marketing of the stovetop coffee makers want to confuse people into thinking the coffee brewed is a replica of that produced by an espresso machine when in fact it produces a great tasting coffee in its own right.

 The versatility of espresso made in a Moka Pot is just the same as that brewed from an espresso machine, and you can use the coffee as a base for cappuccinos and lattes by just adding steamed or frothed milk.